nrayamajhee/moksha/README.md

 ### Run tests:

+ Tests are non-existent at the moment so I will revisit this later.

 ```bash
 ./moksha test
 ```

 Running test headless on `firefox` seems to break CI/CD at the moment, so I use `chrome` for testing.
-Tests are non existent at the moment so will revisit this later.

 ### Generate docs: